sictweb/bti425-2020/notes/security-intro.md

 ### Further study

-In Assignment 6, we will attempt to implement a simplified security system.
+In Assignment 3, we will attempt to add a simplified security system to the work done for Assignment 2.
 You will get exposure to enough to be able to go further in future courses.

 <br>